Natural Remedies for GERD

 Helpful Herbs

-· Slippery Elm: Mucilage in the herb coats irritating tissues, offering relief and protection against erosive acid.
+• Slippery Elm is a mucilage herb that coats irritating tissues, offering relief and protection against erosive acid.

 Other Remedies

-In conjunction with herbs, you can control GERD with simple remedies and dietary changes.
+In conjunction with herbs, you can control GERD with simple natural remedies and dietary changes.
 Avoiding acidic foods and beverages is the first step.
-Coffee, tomato juice, carbonated drinks and orange juice are often problematic.
-However, the size of your meals is just as important as its content because too much food can cause acid to churn in the stomach, leading to GERD symptoms.
-Therefore eating small, non-acidic, low-fat foods is ideal.
+Coffee, tomato juice, carbonated drinks, and orange juice are often problematic.
+However, the size of your meals is just as important as their content because too much food can cause acid to churn in the stomach, leading to GERD symptoms.
+Therefore, eating small, non-acidic, low-fat foods is ideal.
 Since smoking and drinking alcohol aggravate GERD, quitting smoking or reducing your consumption of alcohol can improve your GERD condition.

 Stress-Reduction for GERD